 Some nations have embraced privatisation more than others.
 For example, England’s entire market is privatised while governments in countries like France, Spain and India still manage some of their own water supplies.
 Some prefer to let private companies manage the whole network while others prefer private-public partnerships.
 Understanding the regulatory environment of each country is just as important as understanding the investment case for each stock.

 How to start investing in water

 - Decide whether you'd like to buy the shares or trade them

 Once you have your strategy and have decided how you would like to trade, you can open an IG account to get started.
 Or, if you want to try out your strategy risk-free, then try an IG demo account.

 Water industry: regulated vs unregulated

 Those countries that have privatised water have kept a tight grip on the market by ensuring it is highly regulated.
 Most privatised industries are managed by a regulator that enforces strict limits on how much money they can make by selling water or operating wastewater systems like the sewers.
-This can be done through a variety of ways, such as setting price caps on customer bills and by demanding a certain level of investment.
+Such regulators may set price caps on customer bills or demand a certain level of investment.

 Unregulated businesses are not subject to any limitations.
 This means income from these activities is less predictable but able to grow at a much faster rate than regulated businesses.
 Many of the worlds water stocks have a mixture of regulated and unregulated businesses, giving them a mix of the two.
 Some unregulated areas that are particularly popular among water stocks is solid waste management, recycling, or supplying water to businesses through private water networks.
 Again, the prominence of regulated water markets differs depending on a country.